Local Learning Rules for Out-of-Equilibrium Physical Generative Models

 \textit{Sampling from a mixture of Gaussians and MNIST}—We first apply the presented framework to sample from a mixture of two Gaussians in 2D, i.e., ${p(x_1,x_2) = \omega_1 \mathcal{N}(x_1,x_2|\bm{\mu}_1, \bm{\Sigma}_1) + \omega_2 \mathcal{N}(x_1,x_2|\bm{\mu}_2, \bm{\Sigma}_2)}$.
 Iso-contours are shown in Fig.~\ref{fig1}(c) and (d) in red, and its marginals, $p(x_1)$ and $p(x_2)$, are plotted as dashed red and blue lines, respectively, in Fig.~\ref{fig1}(a) and (d).

 To demonstrate the advantages of out-of-equilibrium sampling even in this low-dimensional setting, we compare the samples it produces (first row of Fig.~\ref{fig1}) with those obtained by ES (second row of Fig.~\ref{fig1}).
 We use the force matching learning rule in Eq.~\eqref{eq:localSM} to train a 2-oscillator network.
 Details on the training are provided in the Supplemental Material.
 Training yields $\widehat E_{\theta(t)}(x_1,x_2)$.
 For the SGM we run Eq.~\eqref{eq:overdamped full} with $-\nabla_\mathbf{x} E_{\theta(t)}(\mathbf{x}) = -2\nabla_\mathbf{x}\widehat E_{\theta(t)}+\mathbf{x}$ for $t \in [0,\tau]$.
-We repeat this procedure $S = 1000$ times to generate $ 1000$ samples.
-For ES we run the static SDE with force $ -\nabla_\mathbf{x} \widehat E_{\theta(0)}$ for a time of $\tau \times S$.
-One can observe that ES becomes trapped in the high-probability region on the left, while SGM manages to recover samples from both modes with approximately the correct weights.
+We repeat this procedure $S = 2000$ times to generate$ 2000$ samples.